Gaming Consoles – Recycle Safely

 About Recycle IT

-Recycle IT services are provided in partnership with WEEE Ireland.
-Recycle IT is supported by South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Leinster.
+Recycle IT as a social enterprise works in partnership with WEEE Ireland.
+Recycle IT is supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office.

 Is Ireland Winning the WEEE Battle?